 If you search the web for the title of this article, you’ll most likely see a resounding “No!”.
 That response is not completely accurate.
+Burial policies for seniors, for example, are often purchased by other family members.
+Of course, that’s with the insured’s consent.
 In most instances, you are not able to buy life insurance on someone else without their knowledge or involvement.
 However, there are certain situations where you would be able to purchase a life insurance policy on a person without them knowing.

 Confidential Life Insurance